intel-unesp-mcp/infieri2019-session1/README.md

 **2.2.7** Automatic vectorization

-In order to enable the compiler vectorize the code automatically developer have to use compiler directive “-O” that stands for optimization, followed by a number (1, 2 or 3) that indicates the level of optimization.
-The option `-qopt-report` creates a report in a text file with the same name of source code with prefix `.optrpt`, that shows for each loop the optimizations performed and the aspects that inhibited the optimizations.
+In order to enable the compiler to vectorize the code automatically, the developer needs to use the compiler directive “-O” (which stands for optimization), followed by a number - 1, 2 or 3 - that indicates the level of optimization.
+The option `-qopt-report` creates a report in a text file with the same name of the source code added by the prefix `.optrpt`, that shows the optimizations performed for each loop and information in case any extra optimizations were inhibited.
 In this next example we will compile the code `vect.c` using the compiler directive `-O3` and `-qopt-report`.

 ```
 [phi02]$ icc vect.c -o vectAVX512 -O3 -qopt-report5
 ```

-Open the vectorization report `vect.optrpt` and search for loop on on function main.
-This loop was automatic vectorized but loop on function hist was not automatically vectorized due to data dependencies.
-The indirection in the index of variable samples inside function hist inhibited vectorization.
-Note the following message on vectorization report:
+Open the vectorization report `vect.optrpt` and search for `loop` on main function.
+This loop was automaticaly vectorized, but the loop on `hist` function was not, due to data dependencies.
+The indirection in the index of variable samples inside function `hist` inhibited vectorization.
+Note the following message on the vectorization report:

 #### Loop on main: